Aerospace history

 Apollo 17

 Human spaceflight (also referred to as manned spaceflight or crewed spaceflight) is spaceflight with a crew or passengers aboard a spacecraft, often with the spacecraft being operated directly by the onboard human crew.
 Spacecraft can also be remotely operated from ground stations on Earth, or autonomously, without any direct human involvement.
-People trained for spaceflight are called astronauts (American or other), cosmonauts (Russian), or taikonauts (Chinese); and non-professionals are referred to as spaceflight participants or spacefarers.
+People trained for spaceflight are called astronauts or taikonauts (Chinese); and non-professionals are referred to as spaceflight participants or spacefarers.

 Footnote